swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 This isn't as automatic as we would like, and it requires us to have a separate reference to the `self` that is stored within `Observable`.

 Instead, we could extend the ad hoc protocol used to access the storage property of a `@propertyWrapper` type a bit further.
-Instead of (or in addition to) a `value` property, a property wrapper type could provide a `subscript(instanceSelf:)` and/or `subscript(typeSelf:)` that receive `self` as a parameter.
+Instead of (or in addition to) a `wrappedValue` property, a property wrapper type could provide a `subscript(instanceSelf:)` and/or `subscript(typeSelf:)` that receive `self` as a parameter.
 For example:

 ```swift